-This gay hotspot in Miami is home to the annual Winter Party Festival and White Party as well as Miami Beach Pride.
+This gay hotspot in Miami is home to the annual Winter Party Festival, the Circuit Party and the Miami Beach Pride.
 If you’re not planning to visit for one of these events, not to worry, as 12th Street beach is close to all manner of top bars and restaurants including the famous Palace Bar which sits just a couple of blocks away.

 How to get to the 12th Street gay beach of Miami: The clue's in the name – head over to the coastal end of 12th Street, past the intersection with the famous Ocean Drive street and voila!
 If you're driving, park up at the city garage located nearby at the intersection of 13th Street and Collins.

 5. Bondi gay beach in Sydney, Australia

 When you think of Sydney beaches, you probably think of hot Aussie surfers, lifeguards, and endless nights of partying.
 Well, that’s exactly what Bondi Beach has to offer for gay travelers looking to enjoy Australia’s most famous stretch of sand.

 The de-facto gay area of the beach is north Bondi, where the speedos are tighter and the abs more chiseled than in any other zone.
 North Bondi even has its own LGBTQ lifeguard force numbering over a thousand!
 If you’re lucky enough to be in town for Sydney Gay Mardi Gras in March, you’ll see north Bondi transformed into a zone of wild partying that goes on well into the early hours of the morning.